Social media community guidelines

 Monitoring outside of business hours

 Social media pages are not monitored outside of business hours.
 If you need to contact us or any of our services, please use the contact us information on the Whaikaha website.

 Users will be blocked if they breach the above community guidelines three times.
 We have the right to block users from our social media communities and follow a three-strike process.
 However, we will not tolerate anyone who uses our channels to spread malicious information or threatens this organisation, its employees or others.
 Any users who do will be blocked without warning.

 Blocked users will still be able to read content when logged out but will not be able to comment.

-If we block you from our social media channels and you think we’ve made a mistake, you can contact us at firstname.lastname@example.org to seek an explanation.
+If we block you from our social media channels and you think we’ve made a mistake, you can contact us by emailing firstname.lastname@example.org to seek an explanation.

 Got something you want to post?

 If you have something you think worthwhile sharing on our social channels, please get in touch and we will see if we think we can post it!
-Contact us on email@example.com
+Contact us by emailing email@example.com